wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-sim.rst

 - In normal user code:

- - PID or similar control algorithms generate voltage commands from encoder (or other sensor) readings.
+ - PID or similar control algorithms generate voltage commands from encoder (or other sensor) readings
- - Motor outputs are set.
+ - Motor outputs are set

 - In simulation periodic code:

- - The simulation's :term:`state` estimate is updated using :term:`inputs <input>`, usually voltages from motors set from a PID loop.
+ - The simulation's :term:`state` is updated using :term:`inputs <input>`, usually voltages from motors set from a PID loop
- - Simulated encoder (or other sensor) readings are set for user code to use in the next timestep.
+ - Simulated encoder (or other sensor) readings are set for user code to use in the next timestep

 WPILib's Simulation Classes
 ---------------------------

 The following physics simulation classes are available in WPILib:

-- LinearSystemSim, for modeling systems with linear dynamics.
+- LinearSystemSim, for modeling systems with linear dynamics
 - FlywheelSim
 - DifferentialDrivetrainSim
 - ElevatorSim, which models gravity
 - SingleJointedArmSim, which models gravity
-- BatterySim, which simply estimates battery voltage sag based on drawn currents.
+- BatterySim, which simply estimates battery voltage sag based on drawn currents

 All simulation classes (with the exception of the differential drive simulator) inherit from the :code:`LinearSystemSim` class.
 By default, the dynamics are the linear system dynamics :math:`\mathbf{x}_{k+1} = \mathbf{A}\mathbf{x}_k + \mathbf{B}\mathbf{u}_k`.
 Subclasses override the :code:`UpdateXhat(xhat, u, dt)` method to provide custom, nonlinear dynamics, such as modeling gravity.